UCLComputerScience/pgta/ml.md

     - end of Reading week,
     - week 1 of term 3 (i.e. after Easter)

+##### Contract changes
 Contract changes are to be avoided.
-If a ML would like to change the hours for a PGTA, they have to contact Tobias.
-PGTA cannot request to change their hours, not with Tobias and not with HR.
+If a ML would like to change the hours for a PGTA, they have to contact [Sarah Sanders](mailto:csc.postgradta@ucl.ac.uk).
+PGTA cannot request to change their hours, neither with Sarah nor with HR.

 Any **increases** to PGTA FTE allocation will be made at set points in the academic year (see above and [key dates](/index#key-dates)).